istio/istio.io/content/help/ops/setup/app-health-check/index.md

 ### Mutual TLS is enabled

-When Mutual TLS is enabled, we have two options to support HTTP probes: probe rewrites and separate ports.
+When mutual TLS is enabled, we have two options to support HTTP probes: probe rewrites and separate ports.

 #### Probe rewrite